Pranayama refers to the art of yogic breathing. It is an ancient tool used to calm the breath, and consequentially the mind and senses.

-According to yogic literature, the energy (Chi, or life force) flowing through the world and each one of us, is called prana.
-Prana is carried throughout our bodies via the vayus, which are responsible for transferring and channeling this subtle energy.
+According to yogic literature, the energy (Chi, or life force) flowing though the world and each one of us, is called prana.
+Prana is carried throughout our bodies via the vayus, which are responsible for transferring and channelling this subtle energy.
 Vayu roughly translates to wind.
 The vayus reflect our natural subtle rhythms and play a large role in our health, alignment and lives.

 Prana is divided into five ways according to its movement and function – and so, there are five vayus.
 Each vayu is given a physical location, physical and subtle function.
 Together, they serve to energise and connect all of our activities, on multiple levels.
 Hindu and yogic traditions are famously comfortable with the idea that Absolute Reality, while formless and transcendent, is extremely capable of manifesting in both divine and mundane forms.